Chilean lawmakers move to impeach president over revelations in Pandora Papers leaks

 Gabriel Ascencio, a member of the Christian Democrats, also accused the president of exploiting his office to further his own interests “over the common good.”

-“Chile does not deserve to have a president like Piñera,” Asencio said Wednesday.
+“Chile does not deserve to have a president like Piñera,” Ascencio said Wednesday.

 The company sale was finalized nine months into Piñera’s first term in 2010.
-But according to the International Consortium of Investigative Journalists, which obtained the leaks, the contract included a controversial clause that would halt the last payment if steps were taken to “irrevocably” prevent a mining project under consideration, such as an area of environmental protection.
+According to the International Consortium of Investigative Journalists, which obtained the leaks, the contract included a clause that would halt the last payment if steps were taken to “irrevocably” prevent a mining project under consideration, such as an area of environmental protection.

 Any such decision would fall under the authority of the president.
 According to the Pandora Papers, Piñera and his government decided at the time not to safeguard the area.